zalando/package-build/README.md

 ## Todo

-/ implement mechanism for package.json
-- use vagrant's KVM provider via plugin https://github.com/adrahon/vagrant-kvm, which might be more performant
+- use vagrant's KVM provider via plugin https://github.com/adrahon/vagrant-kvm, which might be more performant (measure it!)
 - create base images for build hosts, which are already provisioned with `fpm`
 - maybe add mode to generete "uber"-packages with all requirements built-in
 - repo_*_refresh
-/ repo_deb_init
+- repo_deb_add (bugfixing), use fpm's `--iteration` flag to add the short SHA for differentiate package nano releases

+## Done

+- implement mechanism for package.json
-- repo_deb_add (bugfixing)
+- repo_deb_init
-/ recherche: .rpm arch for "noarch", .deb for "all" as separate packages? -> "noarch" and "all" packages can be in any architecture sections
+- recherche: .rpm arch for "noarch", .deb for "all" as separate packages? -> "noarch" and "all" packages can be in any architecture sections